 The positive side of impermanence is transformation and growth.

 New things are always coming into existence, things evolve, they get more complex, new beauty arises.
 In fact if it weren’t for impermanence life would be intolerable.
-You would have to listen to me talking forever!
 Life would be stagnation, fixity.
 Impermanence, change, is what makes life interesting, what opens up new possibilities.
 If we are on the case, we can notice the opportunities for and respond with positive change.

-But because we try to hang on to what we have, keep it fixed in the way we want it, we don’t accept change, we fight it and resist it, rather than cooperating with it.
+However often, by habit, we try to hang on to what we have, keep it fixed in the way we think we want it, we don’t accept change, we fight it and resist it, rather than cooperating with it.
 We end up fighting the universe, trying to keep the ceaseless flux of existence in a shape we like, complaining when we look older or a possession breaks.
 We might as well complain about night following day.

 Lack of self nature.
 (Anatman)